skoolkid/skoolkit/sphinx/source/html-templates.rst

 on the 'Bugs', 'Trivia', 'Pokes', 'Glossary', 'Graphic glitches' and 'Changelog' pages.

-It contains the following identifier (in addition to the universal identifiers):
+It contains the following identifiers (in addition to the universal identifiers):

-* ``item`` - a dictionary of parameters corresponding to the contents list item

-The parameters in the ``item`` dictionary are:

 * ``title`` - the entry title
 * ``url`` - the URL to the entry on the page